IIITLucknowSWEngg/CSITTeam009/README.md

 ## 📋 Project Overview

 ### **Project Title**
-**Blinkit Clone**
+**Blinkit**

 ### **Description**
-The Blinkit Clone project replicates the core functionalities of Blinkit, a leading grocery delivery platform.
+The Blinkit project replicates the core functionalities of Blinkit, a leading grocery delivery platform.
 The aim is to create a seamless, user-friendly, and efficient online grocery shopping experience, featuring real-time inventory updates, personalized recommendations, and reliable delivery services.

 ### **Project Scope**